 Now living in the St. Louis Metro area since 2006, Terry and Scott have become local favorites with their fiery performance and pristine harmonies.

-In addition to Rogers & Nienhaus, Scott and Terry have teamed up with Supe Granda and Tim Politte to reform an old group that they started in Nashville,TN, The Real Macaws and recorded a CD at Music Masters Studio with old friend Greg Trampe as co-producer.
+In addition to Rogers & Nienhaus, Scott and Terry teamed up with Supe Granda and Tim Politte to reform their group The Real Macaws that they formed in Nashville,TN, recording a CD at Music Masters Studio with old friend Greg Trampe as co-producer.
 The CD, titled 'Standing Alone' The Real Macaws , was released in 2011 and is now available online and at all performances.

 Biography